Naso-Gastric (NG) Feeding Tubes

 Naso Gastric Tube feeding can sound frightening to brand new parents who have never experienced it before.
 This article is written from personal experience to reassure anxious parents and arm you with all the facts.
-There are further resources listed at the end which may be useful to print out and give to relatives who will have lots of questions.
+There are further resources listed at the end that may be useful to print out and give to relatives who will have lots of questions.

 In the simplest of terms, NG Tube feeding describes the insertion of a tube up the nose and down into the stomach.
 It is the method used to feed premature or poorly babies who are unable to take milk from either the breast or the bottle, or who need a little extra help topping up their tiny tummies if they tire before they are full.
 It allows your baby to get the nutrition they need to grow and develop and therefore it is a good thing and not a cause for alarm, which I appreciate is easy to say and perhaps hard to believe!
 NG feeding is also used for older children who are unable to eat efficiently.

 The NG tube passes through the baby’s nose and down the back of their throat into their stomach.
 Ears, nose and throat are all connected and therefore no surgical intervention is required to set up a naso gastric tube.
 The tube passes down the oesophagus (the tube we use to swallow) and directly into the stomach.
 The oesophagus and the trachea (the tube we use to breathe) are completely separate so a correctly inserted NG tube is absolutely not a choking risk.
-The simple diagram demonstrates this clearly.

 It is essential that this is done by an experienced medical professional or by someone who has undergone the correct training.
 There are various things that can go wrong if the tube is inserted incorrectly, for the sake of this article we are working with the assumption that you are not attempting this at home on your own without help!

 Firstly the medical staff will measure the distance from the tip of the nose down to the tummy so they know how long to make the tube.